EnzoBnl/enzobnl/OOP.md

 Expose behavior in a public API that do calls to private behaviors implementations & attributes

 #### Polymorphism
-- *Ad hoc Polymorphism*: Via method overloading.
+- *Ad hoc Polymorphism*: see Overloading.
-- *Parametric Polymorphism*: Via "generics" methods or classes/interfaces
+- *Parametric Polymorphism*: allowed by "Generics"
-- *Subtyping*: Via Liskov Principle
+- *Subtyping Polymorphism*: allows Liskov Substitution Principle

 ### Best practices
 #### Avoid fields direct use